APV – Advanced Personal Vaporizer usually denoting a complete kit or All-in-One

 MTL – mouth to lung the most common form of inhalation

 Ni – Nickel – used in Temp Control atomizer coils, lower resistance than Titanium

 SS – Stainless Steel usually rated 316.
 The various numbers relate to the combination of other metals to create the alloy.
-According to Wikipedia 316 is general grade for food processing, chemical storage and transport, textile dying equipment, cladding of nuclear fuel, and oil refining equipment as well as some medical implants.
+According to Wikipedia 316 is a general grade for food processing, chemical storage and transport, textile dyeing equipment, cladding of nuclear fuel, and oil refining equipment as well as some medical implants.